| || || || || || || |

 Index Theory with Applications to Mathematics and Physics is a textbook, a reference book, a survey, and much more.
 Written in a lively fashion, it contains a wealth of basic examples and exercises.
 The authors have included many discussion sections that are both entertaining and informative and which illuminate the thinking behind the more general theory.
 A detailed bibliography and index facilitate the orientation.

-A publication of International Press.
-Distributed worldwide by the American Mathematical Society.
+A publication of International Press of Boston, Inc. Distributed worldwide by the American Mathematical Society.

 Undergraduate and graduate students as well as research mathematicians interested in the Index Theorem of Atiyah-Singer.